KHON-TV

-KHON-TV (channel 2) is a television station in Honolulu, Hawaii, United States, serving the Hawaiian Islands as an affiliate of Fox and The CW.
-It is owned by Nexstar Media Group alongside MyNetworkTV affiliate KHII-TV (channel 9).
-Both stations share studios at the Haiwaiki Tower in downtown Honolulu, while KHON's main transmitter is also located downtown at the Century Center condominium/business complex.
+KHON-TV (channel 2) is a television station in Honolulu, Hawaii, United States, affiliated with Fox and owned by Nexstar Media Group.
+Its second subchannel serves as an owned-and-operated station of The CW as Nexstar owns a majority stake in the network.
+KHON-TV is sister to MyNetworkTV affiliate KHII-TV (channel 9) and the two stations share studios at the Hawaiki Tower in downtown Honolulu.
+KHON-TV's main transmitter is also located downtown at the Century Center condominium/business complex.

 History

 As an NBC affiliate

-KHON-TV first signed on the air on December 15, 1952, as a primary NBC affiliate, KONA, occupying the channel 11 position.
+KHON-TV first signed on the air on November 16, 1952, as the first Hawaiian television station and a primary NBC affiliate, KONA, occupying the channel 11 position.
 It also had a secondary affiliation with DuMont (which it later shared with KULA-TV, now KITV, after it signed on in 1954) until that network's demise in 1955.
-The station, which is Hawaii's second-oldest television station (behind KGMB, originally on channel 9, now on channel 5), was originally owned by Herbert Richards.
+The station was originally owned by Herbert Richards.
 Two years later in 1954, the Honolulu Advertiser purchased the station.

 On October 16, 1955, KONA changed channels from 11 to 2 due to the lower VHF positions (2 to 6) having the most powerful ERPs at the time.
 The channel 11 frequency now belongs to PBS member station KHET.
 In 1956, KONA was sold to Pacific and Southern Broadcasting, the forerunner of Combined Communications.
-KALA signed on in 1958, with KALU following in 1961.
+KALU signed on in 1958, with KALA following in 1961.

 In 1965, all three stations' call letters were changed: KONA became KHON-TV, with KALA becoming KHAW-TV and KALU changing to KAII-TV.

 In 1973, Pacific and Southern Broadcasting decided to spin off KHON to company president Arthur H. McCoy.
 The move was made so Pacific and Southern could merge into Combined Communications (which would itself merge with the Gannett Company six years later).
 Between them, the two companies were one station over the ownership limit of the time.

 In 1979, KHON and Maui's KAII were sold to Western-Sun Broadcasting, a subsidiary of Cowles Communications; the Hilo satellite KHAW-TV was sold to Simpson Communications, but leased back to Cowles/Western-Sun.
 In 1985, KHON and KAII were sold to Burnham Broadcasting as part of the Cowles family's liquidation of most of its media assets; Burnham would acquire KHAW outright the next year, reuniting the stations.